 In some cases, it might be impractical to unambiguously determine the encoding before parsing the document.
 Because of this, this specification provides for a two-pass mechanism with an optional pre-scan.
 Implementations are allowed, as described below, to apply a simplified parsing algorithm to whatever bytes they have available before beginning to parse the document.
 Then, the real parser is started, using a tentative encoding derived from this pre-parse and other out-of-band metadata.
 If, while the document is being loaded, the user agent discovers an encoding declaration that conflicts with this information, then the parser can get reinvoked to perform a parse of the document with the real encoding.

 User agents must use the following algorithm (the encoding sniffing algorithm) to determine the character encoding to use when decoding a document in the first pass.
 This algorithm takes as input any out-of-band metadata available to the user agent (e.g. the Content-Type metadata of the document) and all the bytes available so far, and returns an encoding and a confidence.
-The confidence is either tentative or certain.
-The encoding used, and whether the confidence in that encoding is tentative or confident, is used during the parsing to determine whether to change the encoding.
+The confidence is either tentative, certain, or irrelevant.
+The encoding used, and whether the confidence in that encoding is tentative or certain, is used during the parsing to determine whether to change the encoding.
 If no encoding is necessary, e.g. because the parser is operating on a stream of Unicode characters and doesn't have to use an encoding at all, then the confidence is irrelevant.

-If the transport layer specifies an encoding, return that encoding with the confidence certain, and abort these steps.
+If the transport layer specifies an encoding, and it is supported, return that encoding with the confidence certain, and abort these steps.

 The user agent may wait for more bytes of the resource to be available, either in this step or at any later step in this algorithm.
 For instance, a user agent might wait 500ms or 512 bytes, whichever came first.
 In general preparsing the source to find the encoding improves performance, as it reduces the need to throw away the data structures used when parsing upon finding the encoding information.
 However, if the user agent delays too long to obtain data to determine the encoding, then the cost of the delay could outweigh any performance improvements from the preparse.